flashrom/flashrom/doc/contrib_howtos/how_to_mark_chip_tested.rst

    tested at once: maybe you tested only probe and read, then mark just that.
 #.
 Make sure flashrom builds successfully, and all the unit tests pass.
 #.
 For commit title, use the string ``flashchips: Mark <chip name> as tested for <operations>``.
 #.
-Provide the logs in commit message, you can use flashrom paste service at `paste.flashrom.org <https://paste.flashrom.org>`_
+Provide the logs in commit message, you can use flashrom paste service at `paste.flashrom.org <https://paste.flashrom.org>`_,
-   or any other paste service.
-As a plan B, you can post message on the :ref:`mailing list`, attach the logs to the post, and then add the link to the post to the commit message.
+   if it doesn't work you can use any other paste service.
+As a plan B, you can add logs as a Gerrit comment after you push your patch.
 #.
 Follow :doc:`/dev_guide/development_guide` and send your patch for review.
 #.
 Go through review process until your patch gets approved (see Development guide for more details on this).

-To see the examples of such patches, have a look at commit history of ``flashchips.c``.
+To see the examples of such patches, have a look at commit history of ``/flashchips`` directory.